 This report forms Part One of the report to the participating schools and the Ministry of Education on the sustainability of professional development in literacy.
 It examines the ways in which teachers’ expectations of student achievement changed over the course of six months’ professional development in literacy, and how well those changed expectations were sustained over a period of 18 months.
 It sought to answer the question, “To what extent did the professional development impact on the participants’ expectations of students’ achievement and their own self-efficacy in impacting on that achievement?”.
 The summary report and Part 2 of this report can be found in the inset box in the top right hand corner of the screen.

-Author(s): Helen Timperley, Gwenneth Phillips and Joy Wiseman
+Author(s): Helen Timperley, University of Auckland; Gwenneth Phillips, Child Literacy Foundation and Joy Wiseman.

 Date Published: 2003

 AcknowledgementsE nga mana, e nga iwi katoa